Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6750 1GB should be 1% faster than the Radeon HD 4850 2GB in general, because of its greater data rate. (explain)
+Memory BandwidthThe Radeon HD 6750 1GB, in theory, should perform just a bit faster than the Radeon HD 4850 2GB in general. (explain)

-Texel RateThe Radeon HD 6750 1GB is a small bit (more or less 4%) more effective at AF than the Radeon HD 4850 2GB. (explain)
+Texel RateThe Radeon HD 6750 1GB should be a little bit (approximately 4%) more effective at texture filtering than the Radeon HD 4850 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison